Kittiwakes upon the Tyne

 Guildhall – Tyne Kittiwakes

+Kittiwakes nested peacefully on the sides of the Guildhall down on Newcastle Quayside from 2007-2017.
 Whilst they nested freely on the Guildhall, they could be easily observed by pedestrians and motorists.
-It was a free opportunity to see wildlife up close in a big city.
+It was a free opportunity to experience a colony of sea gulls up close.
 Many a young Tyne Kittiwake started their lives on this historic building.

 For many locals and visitors this potentially could